THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Challenges of THz ISAC

 \subsubsection{Doppler Effects}

-Being proportional to the carrier frequency, the Doppler spread effect becomes even stricter in the THz band, especially in high-mobility scenarios~\cite{guan2021THz}.
-Doubly-selective channels with high Doppler spreads may breaks orthogonality of subcarriers and cause inter-carrier interference (ICI).
-Time-frequency domain modulation schemes, such as orthogonal frequency division multiplexing (OFDM), face challenge in dealing with high Doppler shifts efficiently, which might deteriorate the bit error rate (BER) performance.
+Being proportional to the carrier frequency, the Doppler spread effect becomes even stricter in the THz band, especially in high-mobility scenarios.
+Doubly-selective channels with high Doppler spreads may breaks orthogonality of subcarriers and cause inter-carrier interference.
+Increasing the subcarrier spacing can mitigate the Doppler effect, but it may sacrifice the velocity estimation accuracy.